Bronchitis Treatment in Hyderabad

 icon

-Bronchitis is an inflammation of the bronchial tubes, which are the airways that carry air to your lungs.
-It causes coughing, mucus production, and difficulty breathing.
+Bronchitis is an inflammation of the bronchial tubes, which are the air passages that carry air to and from the lungs.
+It typically involves swelling and irritation of these tubes, leading to symptoms such as coughing, mucus production, wheezing, and difficulty breathing.

 Causes of Bronchitis